NeroReflex/Gishiki/README.md

 - Oracle
 - Microsoft SQL Server / azure
 - Sybase

+## Caching
+Gishiki gives you the ability of saving computational results into caching, saving time if the save computation is required once again in the future.
+Cache is managed automatically by Gishiki for most common operations.

 ## License
 Gishiki is released under Apache-2.0 license terms, read the LICENSE file to find out more!